 Significant review was undertaken between the release of the 2014 pilot report card and the first full 2015 report card.
 Further refinement of analyses and scoring methods were incorporated into the 2016 report card which helped align more methods with other report cards in the Great Barrier Reef Region.
 A five-year (2017-2022) program design has now been established as a framework to guide the development of the Mackay-Whitsunday-Isaac Healthy Rivers to Reef report card and its future scope and will be reviewed again after the release of the 2022 report card.
 The 2018 report card is the fifth and most up-to-date report card released by the Partnership.
-For more detail on the Mackay-Whitsunday-Isaac Report Card Program Design 2017 to 20223 document.
+For more detail on the Mackay-Whitsunday-Isaac report card and the Partnership, refer to the 'Mackay-Whitsunday-Isaac Report Card Program Design 2017 to 20223' document.